majazaloznik/PH.14.01.Factsheets/README.md

 ## Makefile

-Notes for deployment:

-1. Manually download the DHS files (from the `data/raw/url.list.txt` list) into `/data/raw/`

-2. Then you should be able to run the whole thing with using the makefile.

 The makefile is visualised below---be warned, this is the current state of the project, which is still in progress.

 ![state of makefile](figures/make.png)

 ### Prerequisites

 DHS data requires free (for non-commnercial purposes) registration.
-And the `lodown` package unfortunately didn't work for DHS for me, so the data download is not automated.
-After the requried zip files are downloaded, the following programmes are also required:
+With the help of the [`lodown `](https://github.com/ajdamico/lodown) package all the data download and extraction is automated.

 R, Rstudio (pandoc, make), Python, some sort of unzipping utility...
 If it works, don't break it.

 ### Authors